vultr/terraform-provider-vultr/website/docs/r/database_user.html.markdown

 ## Argument Reference

 ~> Updating the database ID will cause a `force new`.
-This behavior is in place because a database user canno tbe moved from one managed database to another.
+This behavior is in place because a database user cannot be moved from one managed database to another.

 The following arguments are supported: